HOME

 HUNGARY, 1985, the 350th anniversary of the University of Budapest, now called Eötvös Loránd University, Scott 2917

-the last stamp Cardinal Peter Pázmány and the future University of Budapest, 3724e
+the last stamp shows Cardinal Peter Pázmány and the future University of Budapest, 3724e

 NEXT